seth-milojevic/OCRFlashcard/README.md

 ##### Word Flashcard Options

-- <u>Recall + Recognition</u> : Create a recognition and a recall flashcard for each word.
+- Recall + Recognition : Create a recognition and a recall flashcard for each word.
-- <u>Recognition</u> : Create only a recognition flashcard for each word.
+- Recognition : Create only a recognition flashcard for each word.
-- <u>None</u> : Do not create word flashcards
+- None : Do not create word flashcards

-- <u>Allow duplicate words in separate sentences</u> : When checked, the program will only look for duplicate words in each sentence and not in the overall text.
+- Allow duplicate words in separate sentences : When checked, the program will only look for duplicate words in each sentence and not in the overall text.

-  ​	Ex: "There was a dog.
+  	Ex: "There was a dog.
 The dog was big like my dog."

-  ​	Cards created when option is disabled:
+  	Cards created when option is disabled:

-  ​		There, was, a, dog, The, big, like, my
+  		There, was, a, dog, The, big, like, my

-  ​	Cards created when option is enabled:
+  	Cards created when option is enabled:

-  ​		There, was, a, dog, The, dog, was, big, like, my
+  		There, was, a, dog, The, dog, was, big, like, my

   This option is potentially useful when wanting to see words in different contexts, however, it does create many more flashcards.

 ##### Sentence Flashcard Options

-- <u>[     ] Random words</u> : Creates cloze deletion flashcards for some amount of random words within the sentence.
+- [  ] Random words : Creates cloze deletion flashcards for some amount of random words within the sentence.
 The amount of words by default is 3, but can be changed by the user.
-- <u>Each word</u> : Creates a cloze deletion flashcard for each word in the sentence.
+- Each word : Creates a cloze deletion flashcard for each word in the sentence.
-- <u>None</u> : Do not create cloze deletion flashcards.
+- None : Do not create cloze deletion flashcards.

 #### Starting the Application